Mission customer focus

 The list of such initiatives is relatively easy to extend.
 (And you will find interesting posts on many of the topics in our blog.)
 Regardless of the fact that companies change continuously (transformation is a constant), are there such or similar efforts in your organisation?
 Good, because work in companies, our lives in general, our values and attitudes are changing.
 And such initiatives take this into account.

-Do you notice anything on the list?
-Nowhere does the word “customer” appear.
+Do you notice anything about the list?
+Nowhere do the words customer or customer focus appear.
 Perhaps the customers are hidden under one or the other term – the digital transformation, for example, could be based on the expectations of your customers – but a large part of the topics focus on employees, cooperation in the organisation, change within companies.
 Isn’t it amazing that in times of competitive markets and seemingly comparable services, most buzzwords are aimed at the inside of an organisation?
-Should this alone be reason enough why the demand for customer centricity makes sense?
+Should this alone be reason enough why the demand for customer focus makes sense?

 The desired intention of an initiative